casper-network/docs-archive/theory/economics.rst

 This scheme disincentivizes validators from being “lazy”, i.e. proposing empty blocks in order not to incur the computational cost of processing transactions.

-The block proposer paying a compensation might seem unfair especially when there is a lack of submitted transactions.
+The block proposer paying a compensation might seem unfair, especially when there is a lack of submitted transactions.
 However, every validator’s being subjected to it ensures fairness in the long term, even at times of low demand.